staeter/work-in-progress/dialogue.md

 We have made the writing process transparent by sharing the dialogue's history.
 It can be found in the `.aider.chat.history.md` file.

+### Our take on cryptocurrencies

+Since the appearance of Bitcoin in 2008, cryptocurrencies and other NFTs have become a heaven for both scammers and speculators.

+-- wip : fuck cryptobros, huge variations of value but might still be useful for online transaction when legal means of online payment are failing.

 ### Our view on intellectual property

 -- wip